GoogleCloudPlatform/gcsfuse/docs/semantics.md

 actor in the meantime.)
 There are no guarantees about whether local modifications are reflected in GCS after writing but before syncing or closing.

-Modification time (`stat::st_mtime` on Linux) is tracked for file inodes.
+Modification time (`stat::st_mtime` on Linux) is tracked for file inodes, but only for modifications to contents (not, for example, by utimes(2)).
 No other times are tracked.

 ### Identity